Davis Highlands tundra: Climate

 The climate of the ecoregion is Ice cap climate (Köppen climate classification EF), a local climate in which no month has an average temperature above (0 °C (32 °F)).
 These regions are generally above 65% in latitude (north or south), are characterized by expanses of ice and bare ground, and little animal life.
 The mean annual temperature is -11.5 C. Mean annual precipitation is 400–600 mm/year.

 Flora and fauna

 Half of the ecoregion is bare ice or permanent water, and not supportive of life.
 The other half is sparsely covered with moss and lichen.
 A few cold-tolerant vascular plants are found, such as sedge (Carex) and cotton grass (Eriophorum).

 Bird life is an important ecological feature of the ecoregion.
-One of the world's larges nesting colonies of snow goose (chen caerulescens) is found on Bylot Island.
+One of the world's largest nesting colonies of snow geese (chen caerulescens) is found on Bylot Island.
 Large colonies of thick-billed murres (Uria lomvia) and the vulnerable black-legged kittiwakes (Rissa tridactyla) inhabit the area.
 Other bird of the ecoregion include king eider (Somateria spectabilis), rock ptarmigan (Lagopus mutus), northern fulmar (Fulmarus glacialis), plover (Charadrius and Pluvialis), hoary redpoll (Carduelis hornemanni) and snow bunting (Plectrophenax nivalis).

 Land mammals in the ecoregion include arctic hare (Lepus arcticus), arctic fox (Alopex lagopus), caribou (Rangifer tarandus), and Polar bears (Ursus maritimus).